RMI/practices/templates/CONTRIBUTING.md

 Contributors should understand the changes they submit.

 If you open a change, you should be able to explain:
-- what it does,
+- what it does
-- why it is correct,
+- why it is correct
-- what tradeoffs it introduces,
+- what tradeoffs it introduces
-- and how it was tested.
+- and how it was tested

 Using AI tools is allowed.
 Submitting AI-generated changes you do not understand is not.